PagerDuty/incident-response-docs/docs/training/scribe.md

     * Be the Scribe for multiple FF's.

 ## Scribing
 Scribing is more art than science.
 The objective is to keep an accurate record of important events that occurred on the call, so that we can look back at the timeline to see what happened.
 But what exactly is important?
 There's no overwhelming answer, and it really comes down the judgement and experience.
-But here are some general things you most definitely want to capture as scribe.
+But here are some general things you most definitely want to capture as Scribe.

 * The result of any polling decisions.
     * <span class="bad">&#x2718;</span> This is not "9 people voted yay, 3 voted nay".